 Meaning and History

 In 1924, the Huff Daland Dusters company was founded.
 It used airplanes to spray crops.
 After restructuring, it was renamed Delta Air Service.
 This name was associated with the Mississippi Delta, where the company had operated passenger service since 1929.
 Another rebranding took place a year later.
-Thus was born Delta Air Corporation, which was awarded the airmail contract.
+Thus, Delta Air Corporation was born and awarded the airmail contract.
 Then, regular cargo transportation began, and international routes to various destinations were opened.
-All changes were accompanied by logo updates.
+Logo updates accompanied all changes.

 What is Delta Air Lines?